diku-dk/futhark/docs/man/futharki.rst

 ``:load`` command.
 Use the ``:help`` command to see a list of commands.
 All commands are prefixed with a colon.

-expression, which will be parsed and the resulting AST shown.

 When ``futharki`` is run with a Futhark program as the command line option, the program is executed by evaluating the ``main`` function, and the result printed on standard output.
 The parameters to ``main``